VIAME/VIAME/examples/hello_world_pipeline/README.rst

 detector.
 Can be the same name as the detector.

 @template_dir@ - name of the source subdirectory containing the detector files.
-For example if the detector is in the directory plugins/fin_fish_detector, then 'template_dir' should be replaced with 'fin_fish_detector'.
+For example if the detector is in the directory plugins/ex_fish_detector, then 'template_dir' should be replaced with 'ex_fish_detector'.

 The place holders also appear in capital letters indicating that the replacement string should be capitalized.